varnish/varnish-wiki/source/content/tutorials/wordpress/wp_vcl.rst

 .. _wp_vcl:

-Some Sample VCL for Wordpress
+Some Sample VCL for WordPress
 =============================

 Ignoring AJAX requests